Shaike Ophir

-Shaike Ophir (שייקה אופיר; 4 November 1928 – 17 August 1987) was an Israeli film and theater actor, comedian, playwright, screenwriter, director, and the country's first mime.
+Shaike Ophir (שייקה אופיר; 4 November 1928 – 17 August 1987) was an Israeli actor, comedian, playwright, screenwriter, director, and the country's first mime.

 Early life

 Yeshayahu (Shaike) Goldstein was born in Jerusalem near the Mea Shearim neighborhood, to Shimon and Shifra (née Weisfish) Goldstein.
 His family were Masortiim, and his Ashkenazi Jewish ancestry in the city goes back to the mid-19th century.
 He grew up in a multilingual environment, such that while he learned Yiddish at home, he also absorbed Ladino and Arabic in his environs.
 He was educated in Jerusalem's Alliance and the Lycée Français de Jérusalem.

 He studied acting as an adolescent, and was intending to work as a post office clerk, but left school at age 14 to enlist in the Palmach.
 As he was underage at the time, he lied about his age and was able to join.
 He would go on to say that his service in the Palmach was among the most important periods of his life.
 He volunteered for the Palyam, the naval wing of the Palmach, though he was expelled from the courses due to disciplinary infractions.

 During his time in the Palmach, he met Dan Ben-Amotz and Haim Hefer, and it was at the latter's suggestion that he decided to change his name to Shaike Ophir.
 Upon completing his service in the Palmach in 1946, upon Dan Ben-Amotz's recommendation, he was accepted to the acting studio of the Ohel Theater.

 During the 1948 Arab-Israeli War, he was re-drafted to the military.
 He escorted convoys to the besieged city of Jerusalem, and took part in naval battles.
 Later on, thanks to his comic skills he joined the Chizbatron, a comedy and entertainment troupe of the Israeli military.
 Performing alongside him in the troupe were Naomi Polani, Gideon Singer, Shlomo Bar-Shavit, and others.
 He soon became one of the troupe's leading stars.